How To Unlock The Ttlock From The Laptop: Quick Guide

 Notes and tips

-• Ensure the laptop’s Bluetooth is available to the emulator.
-Some emulators support direct BLE passthrough.
-If not, use a BLE USB adapter that the emulator supports.
+• Make sure the emulator can access your laptop’s Bluetooth.
+Some emulators support BLE passthrough.
+If not, use a BLE USB adapter that the emulator recognizes.

-• If the emulator cannot access Bluetooth, you can still control Wi‑Fi enabled TTLock devices via the app if the lock supports cloud unlock.
+• If the emulator can’t access local Bluetooth, you can still control Wi‑Fi or cloud‑enabled TTLock devices via the app if your lock supports cloud unlock.

 Method 2 — Use a BLE USB adapter or a desktop BLE tool (advanced)